 - To own stocks that are good and efficient.
 They serve your purpose in trading.

 - To keep your stock portfolio organized.
-If your portfolio is not organized properly, you’ll have problems managing your stocks.
-You optimize your “warehouse” by making sure you at all times have the most efficient stocks in your portfolio.
-This might increase the churn, but your backtests should give you an indication of both the optimal amount of stocks and the optimal churn rate.
+You’ll have problems managing your stocks if your portfolio is improperly organized.
+You optimize your “warehouse” by ensuring you always have the most efficient stocks in your portfolio.
+This might increase the churn, but your backtests should indicate both the optimal amount of stocks and the optimal churn rate.

 How can you rotate among sectors and stocks?